Born of a Greek father and a

 Born of a Greek father and a Peruvian mother, Alexandros Kapelis grew up in both countries and enjoyed the advantages of a dual heritage.
-He began playing the piano when he was five years old and at the age of 20 moved to New York, where early in his career he was recognized by the International Press Service (IPS) as “one of the most promising young classical musicians of any nationality working in New York today.”
+He began playing the piano when he was five years old and at the age of 20 moved to New York, where early in his career he was recognized by the Inter Press Service (IPS) as “one of the most promising young classical musicians of any nationality working in New York today.”
 The Washington Post also praised him for his “scintillating performance,” whereas the Piedmont Post (San Francisco) noted him for his “full range of technique in rendering the total palette of keyboard colors.”
 He has appeared throughout Europe, the United States, Latin America, the Middle East, and Japan.

 As a recitalist, Kapelis made his mark with an unprecedented program inspired by Greek mythology.
 This recital took him to venues such as the Kennedy Center in Washington, the United Nations in New York, the Herbst Theatre in San Francisco, the Chicago Cultural Center, the Centro Nacional de las Artes in Mexico City, the Salle Cortot and UNESCO in Paris, the Lugano Festival, a recital tour through Japan, and more recently, the leading Italian venues, including the Parco della Musica (Rome), Auditorium LaVerdi (Milano), Teatro della Pergola (Florence), Politeama Garibaldi (Palermo), Teatro Olimpico (Vicenza), and Palazzo Labia - RAI Veneto (Venice).
 Unanimously acclaimed by the press as a program created by “an artist of genius” (Giornale di Vicenza) and “a pianist building a career of mythic proportions” (Oakland Tribune), Kapelis’ “Greek Myth Recital” was chosen for the transfer-of-power ceremony of the Presidency of Council of the European Union in 2014, in the presence of the Italian and Greek Presidents of the Republic and the Council of Ministers of both countries.
-On the occasion of the 200th Anniversary of the independence of Greece in 2021, Kapelis reprises his “Greek Myth” with performances in the leading museums that house the most important collections of Greek works from classical antiquity.
+On the occasion of the 200th Anniversary of the independence of Greece in 2021, Kapelis reprises his “Greek Myth” with performances in leading museums that house collections of Greek works from classical antiquity.

 Off stage, Kapelis is known for his understanding of a wide range of subjects that have allowed him to bridge music with history, the visual arts, nature, and cultural identity.
 In this capacity, he has acted as Artistic Director/Advisor for various institutions.
 He teamed up with French cultural icon Pierre Cardin as Artistic Director of the chamber music series at the Pierre Cardin Festival de Lacoste and has also collaborated with the Athens Megaron in their chamber music programming.
 In 2014 he was given the title of Artist in Residence in Venice by the Malipiero Foundation.
 He is currently in charge of creating an international music festival in Venice, set to debut in September of 2022.
 The summer of 2021 also finds him leading the campaign “Renaissance: The New Breadth of Venice”, with performances to re-launch the city's cultural life as it gradually starts to recover from the pandemic.